lostgirljourney/Interior-Consultant-Challenge/README.md

 | :---: | :---: |
 | ![screenshot](assets/Screenshot-mobile-1.jpeg) | ![screenshot](assets/Screenshot-mobile-2.jpeg) |

-Challenge was to create a ***Interior Consultant page*** following the design given in website.
+Challenge was to create a ***Interior Consultant page*** following the design given on the website.
 The page should be responsive.

 ### Built With